getglimpses/getglimpses.github.io/index.md

 <img width="400" alt="glimpses login screen" src="https://getglimpses.github.io/assets/images/glimpses-auth.png">

 Please press the **Open Dropbox Authorize page** button.
-Now app redirects the user to Dropbox authorize webpage.
+Now app redirects you to the Dropbox authorize webpage.

-After a successful sign in, you will be presented with a screen to authorize glimpses access to its own folder **"Apps/glimpses"** in your Dropbox account.
+After a successful sign in, you will be presented with a screen to authorize glimpses to access to its own folder **"Apps/glimpses"** in your Dropbox account.

 <img alt="screen to authorize glimpses" src="https://getglimpses.github.io/assets/images/auth-page.png">

-And once you authorize glimpses app, you will be provided with authorization code as shown below for a reusable token
+And once you authorize glimpses app, then a new page with authorization code (for a reusable token) will be shown.

 <img alt="webpage with glimpses authorization code" src="https://getglimpses.github.io/assets/images/glimpses-code.png">

-You need to copy this verification code and paste it on glimpses window (step2)
+You need to copy this authorization/verification code and paste it on glimpses window (step2).
+Upon pasting "Complete Authorization" button will be enabled.

 <img width="400" alt="step to complete authorization" src="https://getglimpses.github.io/assets/images/complete-auth.png">